My Dog Keeps Escaping My Yard, Help!

 Kennel Run – If you are out for long periods of time building a kennel run to allow for more space, fresh air, shelter, water & play.
 Making sure you have concrete, brick, mesh or wood floor, walls & roof to securely house your dog

-Electric Fence – Getting a professional in install an electric boundary fence for your dog will allow them to have full access to the yard as normal by simply wearing a collar & doing a little bit of training to make sure they know where the fence is
+Electric Fence – Getting a professional to install an electric boundary fence for your dog will allow them to have full access to the yard as normal by simply wearing a collar & doing a little bit of training to make sure they know where the fence is

 Keep Them Inside – Keeping them inside will prevent them from escaping the property but it does come with the risks of your belongings being destroyed instead if your dog is destructive